DmitriiR/DmitriiR.github.io/README.md

 ﻿

 Hi there !
-Below are some projects I have had the pleasure of working on for the last little while.
+Below are some projects and code I have had the pleasure of working on for the last little while.
 Feel free to download and enjoy.
-In addition I'm sharing some of my most favorite tricks and systems, feel free to get source.
+In addition I'm sharing some of my most favorite tricks and systems, feel free to use them.

 <!-- Place this tag where you want the button to render. -->